jack-r-buckley/open-medpass/README.md

 - Node.js 18+
 - npm or yarn
-- Expo CLI
-- iOS Simulator (Mac) or Android Emulator
+- Expo Go app on your phone (or iOS Simulator/Android Emulator)

 ### Installation